 - Include any documents that go with the forms.

-- Put the forms and their documents, in order, from the first form (eg, Form A) to the last one you used.
+- Put the forms and their documents, in order, from the first form (for example, Form A) to the last one you used.

 - Make 3 copies of the forms and documents.